An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Kinematic Model Evaluations

-Gaia Data Release 3 \citep[DR2][]{GaiaCollaboration2016,GaiaCollaboration2023} provides an extensive catalog of stars with well-measured proper motions across the sky.
+Gaia Data Release 3 \citep[DR3][]{GaiaCollaboration2016,GaiaCollaboration2023} provides an extensive catalog of stars with well-measured proper motions across the sky.
 Figure \ref{fig:gaia_mul} shows how the distributions of $\mu_l$ compare to those simulated via SynthPop with $1^\circ$ grid sampling across the region of sky covered by our extinction map.
 It is important to note when examining Gaia DR3 proper motions that Gaia's astrometric performance worsens in crowded fields, and proper motion uncertainties in the bulge fields are underestimated \citep{Luna2023}.

-The residual difference between the median SynthPop and Gaia $\mu_l$ shows clumpy structure within $|b|\lesssim3^\circ$.
-The extinction map used in this work is based on bulge stars and a disk-scaling scheme.
-Thus, it may perform poorly for optical simulations of nearby disk stars in regions of high extinction, particularly where that extinction is irregularly distributed in the near disk.
+In order to better peer through the strong extinction in the plane, we also examine proper motion measurements from the VIRAC2 catalog, which reported $\sim$0.37 mas yr$^{-1}$ precisions for $11\leq Ks\leq 14$ and $\sim$1.5 mas yr$^{-1}$ at Ks$=$16 \citep{Smith2025}.
+For the SP-H25 catalogs we compare to VIRAC2, we again use a blend radius of 0.36\arcsec and compute Ks-band flux-weighted mean proper motions for each blend.
+For Gaia, we limit the sample to stars with G$<$ 20 mag, and we limit VIRAC2 to K$_{\rm s}<16$.